jakubgros/eXtreme-Diminution/README.md

 My part in this project were: Facade, FileBitStream, ObjectsCreator, Loader, Saver, XdFileReader, XdFileWriter, Cocreation of application's structure.

 In this project I have learnt how to buffer data, operate on binary data and I have improved my OOP design.

+Commits in this project are very chaotic, because we haven't known how to use git properly yet.